cseanburns/systems-librarianship/src/2b-learn-the-cli.md

 ## Installation

-To install my practice programs, login to your Linux virtual instances, and run the following commands.
+To install my practice programs, log in to your Linux virtual instances, and run the following commands.
 You will learn more about these commands shortly.